dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 To do so, the EAP-Response and EAP-Request packets of EAP-EDHOC have a set of information fields that allow for the specification of the fragmentation process (see {{detailed-description}} for the detailed description).
 As a summary, EAP-EDHOC fragmentation support is provided through the addition of flag bits (M and L) within the EAP-Response and EAP-Request packets, as well as a (conditional) EAP-EDHOC Message Length field that can be zero to four octets.

-If the L bits are set, this indicates that the message is fragmented, and that the total message length is specified in the EAP-EDHOC Message Length field.
+If the L flag bits are set (at least one different from zero), this indicates that the message is fragmented, and that the total message length is specified in the EAP-EDHOC Message Length field.

-Implementations MUST NOT set the L bit in unfragmented messages.
-However, they MUST accept unfragmented messages regardless of whether the L bit is set.
+Implementations MUST NOT set the L flag bits in unfragmented messages.
+However, they MUST accept unfragmented messages regardless of whether the L flag bits are set.
 Some EAP implementations and access networks impose limits on the number of EAP packet exchanges that can be processed.
 To minimize fragmentation, it is RECOMMENDED to use compact EAP-EDHOC peer, EAP-EDHOC server, and trust anchor authentication credentials, as well as to limit the length of certificate chains.
 Additionally, mechanisms that reduce the size of Certificate messages are RECOMMENDED.

-To be more specific, the L field indicates the length of the EDHOC Message Length field, which MUST be present for the first fragment of a fragmented EDHOC message.
+To be more specific, the L flag bits field indicates the length of the EDHOC Message Length field, which MUST be present for the first fragment of a fragmented EDHOC message.
 The M flag bit is set on all but the last fragment.
 The S flag bit is set only within the EAP-EDHOC start message sent by the EAP server to the peer (and is also used in unfragmented exchanges).
 The EDHOC Message Length field provides the total length of the EDHOC message that is being fragmented; this simplifies buffer allocation.

 When an EAP-EDHOC peer receives an EAP-Request packet with the M bit set, it MUST respond with an EAP-Response with EAP-Type=EAP-EDHOC and no data.
 This serves as a fragment ACK.
 The EAP server MUST wait until it receives the EAP-Response before sending another fragment.
 To prevent errors in the processing of fragments, the EAP server MUST increment the Identifier field for each fragment contained within an EAP-Request, and the peer MUST include this Identifier value in the fragment ACK contained within the EAP-Response.
 Retransmitted fragments will contain the same Identifier value.